 - Scientists and farmers who carry out their jobs alone

 Even those who work for a short time, whether for a few days or a week, can be called a lone worker if the job is in a remote location.
+For more information on remote and mining logistics, check out Bossna Logistics.

 Types of Hazards That Lone Workers are Exposed To